 She Questioned Our Use of a Handicapped Parking Spot.
 I Wish I Asked Her This.

 It’s a lot of work to take a little kid to the beach.
-It’s even more work to take a kid with special needs to the beach.
-Their added physical, sensory, behavioral and emotional challenges make a beach excursion no small feat.
+It’s even more work to take a kid with disabilities to the beach.
+Their added physical, sensory, behavioral, and emotional challenges make a beach excursion no small feat.
 In situations like these — as well as grocery runs and routine doctor appointments — handicapped parking spots make the experience a whole lot more manageable for brave, worn-out parents.

-Since becoming a special needs mom two years ago, I’ve heard my fair share of handicapped parking war stories.
+Since becoming a mom of a child with a disability two years ago, I’ve heard my fair share of handicapped parking war stories.
 Still, I wasn’t prepared for my own confrontation.

 We were vacationing along the beautiful Carolina shores and opted to use our parking privileges to make our trek through the sand.
 We wanted to make carrying our 2-year-old with hypotonia a little bit easier.
 He’s little and still looks like a baby, but his uncoordinated body is challenging to hold for any length of time.
 We didn’t have his gait trainer or any other special equipment that would very obviously communicate why we were allowed to park in that spot (his gait trainer wouldn’t roll in the sand anyway).
 The handicapped tag was hanging in the front window.